dankeboy36/fqbn/README.md

 • **new FQBN**(`fqbn`): [`FQBN`](#classesfqbnmd)

-Creates a new [FQBN](#classesfqbnmd) instance after parsing the raw FQBN string.
-Errors when the FQBN string is invalid.
+Creates a new [FQBN](#classesfqbnmd) instance after parsing the raw FQBN string—errors when the FQBN string is invalid.

 #### Parameters